liangling76/snn_attack/README.md

 ## Collect samples from each classes (optional)

-We have selected 5 images for each class and save these samples in file ckpt.
+We have already selected 5 images for each class and saved these samples in file ckpt.
 The following command is used to select data.
 ```
 python dataset_select.py
 ```